lcheruku/lalith-cheruku/Receipt Processor Challenge/CHALLENGE.md

 ## What was the challenge about?

-This challenge is about building a web service that fulfills the openAPI documentation provided in a yml file.
-You'll find the documentation in src/main/resources/api.yml.
+This challenge is about building a web service that fulfills the OpenAPI documentation provided in a yml file.
+You'll find the documentation in src/main/resources/**api.yml**.
 Before I worked on solving this problem, I gave a quick glance at my tech expertise and went about gathering up the important things I need in my armoury.

 ## What do I need in the first place🤔?